 Unfortunately, these skates are rather heavy when riding.
 They also have quite a bit of speed in the wheels, which means that if you are a beginner, these skates might not be the best option for you.

 It is always best to learn how to stop in the skates before hitting the hills, but these skates are made for more advanced skaters.

 2. Rollerblade Twister 80 – Best Women’s Skates for Outdoor Skating

 These skates are one-of-a-kind with their shock absorbing liner.
 They are comfortable for your rides, and since they are outdoor skates, they are made to handle the difficulties of rough terrain and uneven surfaces.
 These skates have everything you need to practice outdoors.

 The frame is adjustable as well for a better, more specialized fit.
-These skates are even made with a built-in locking buckle and cuff closure to better protect your feet and ankles while you ride.
+These skates are even made with a built-in locking buckle and cuff closure to protect your feet and ankles better while you ride.